 Anger is an emotion that we all experience.
-However, this powerful emotion can be destructive and lead to violence if it isn’t controlled.
+However, this powerful emotion can be destructive and lead to violence if it isn’t managed.
 Farming, like many occupations, can be stressful.
 When things go wrong you may feel rage and anger.
 We often take out our anger on those closest to us, our partners and families.
-Learn to recognise and manage your anger.
+Learn to understand your triggers, recognise and manage your anger.

 Look at the situations that make you angry, what can you do to avoid those things happening?
 Often they are due to a high level of demand on you and a loss of control over the situation.
-Such as machinery breakdown, broken water pipes, and people not doing what you think they should be doing.
+This may include machinery breakdown, broken water pipes, and people not doing what you think they should be doing.